Tinnitus and Stress: A Strong Connection

 tinnitus and stress can be so bad, its like listening to a jackhammer.

-The bottom line is that there's a vicious cycle where stress and tinnitus amplify each other.
+This creates a vicious cycle where stress and tinnitus amplify each other.

 Anxiety is defined as a response to perceived threats, characterized by apprehension, worry, and fear, and often accompanied by physical symptoms.
 Anxiety disorders, including generalized anxiety disorder, social anxiety disorder, panic disorder, and specific phobias, involve persistent and excessive anxiety symptoms that may significantly impact daily functioning.